 Curl is a popular command-line tool used by programmers and administrators that allows you to send requests to the server, submit web forms, and upload files.
 Curl supports over 25+ protocols, including HTTP and HTTPS, has built-in support for web forms, SSL, user authentication, and HTTP Cookies.
 Curl works on Linux, Mac, Windows.
 It is one of the best tools you can find on the market for debugging network requests and API calls.

 What is HTTP POST?

 The HTTP POST method is one of nine standard Hypertext Transfer Protocol (HTTP) methods.
 The POST method requests the webserver to receive and process the data contained in the body of the POST message.
-The POST method is used to send data to the server, upload files and images, as well as for and send HTML forms.
-Unlike GET and HEAD requests, the HTTP POST requests may change the server state.
+The POST method is used to send data to the server, upload files and images, as well as submit HTML forms.
+Unlike GET and HEAD requests, HTTP POST requests can change the server state.

 What is HTML Form?

 HTML forms collect user input on HTML pages and submit it to a server for processing.
 For example, a website might display an HTML page with fields for a name and an email address to register a user.
 The user can enter the required information and then click the Submit button to send the data to the server for processing.
 HTML forms are created using the <form> tag.

 How to submit an HTML form using Curl?

 To post a web form with Curl, you need to use the -d command-line option and pass the form data as key/value pairs.
 By default, Curl sends an HTTP POST request and posts the provided form data with the application/x-www-form-urlencoded content type.
 You can use the -H command-line parameter to post a form with a different content type and pass the desired data type there, for example, 'Content-Type: multipart/form-data.'
 The -X POST command-line parameter is optional and can be omitted.